The aim of the course is to educate participants about

 Human space exploration

-Visits to the Swedish Institute of Space Physics and the European Space Range, Esrange
+Visits to the Swedish Institute of Space Physics and the European Space Range, Esrange are planned

 Practical exercises: building and launching a model rocket, computer-based radiation exercise